a-b-street/abstreet/book/src/map/README.md

 ### Traffic signals

 OSM has no way to describe how traffic signals are configured.
-A/B Street models fixed-timer signals, automatically inferring the number of phases, their duration, and the movements that are prioritized and permitted during each phase.
+A/B Street models fixed-timer signals, automatically inferring the number of stages, their duration, and the movements that are prioritized and permitted during each stage.

 ### Pathfinding